C++ · Computer Science · OOP

 What is Object-Oriented Programming?

-Definition: Object-Oriented Programming (OOP) is a programming paradigm that organizes software design around objects rather than functions and logic.
-An object is a self-contained entity that contains both data (attributes/properties) and behaviors (methods/functions) that operate on that data.
+Object-Oriented Programming (OOP) is a programming paradigm that organises software design around objects rather than functions and logic.
+An object is a self-contained entity that contains both data (attributes/properties) and behaviours (methods/functions) that operate on that data.

 Procedural vs Object-Oriented Programming